Tailbone Injury During Birth: Who Is at Risk?

 Finding Help After Tailbone Injury During Birth

-Unfortunately, too many mothers face serious complications during childbirth.
-Women who have experienced tailbone injuries may be victims of medical negligence if their doctor used excessive force during delivery.
+Unfortunately, too many mothers face severe complications during childbirth.
+Women who have experienced tailbone injuries may be victims of medical negligence if the delivery team used excessive force during delivery.

-Additionally, these types of difficult deliveries may put babies at an increased risk of serious birth injuries such as hypoxic-ischemic encephalopathy.
+Additionally, difficult deliveries can put babies at increased risk of serious birth injuries.

-You do not have to navigate this situation alone.
-If you believe you suffered a preventable tailbone injury during birth that may have also injured your child, contact our team of registered labor and delivery nurses today at (800) 914-1562.
+If you or your child were harmed, you do not have to navigate this situation alone.
+If you believe you suffered a preventable tailbone injury during birth that may have also injured your child, the Birth Injury Justice Center is here to help.

 Birth Injury Support Team